 The #NapierBigRead is a shared reading scheme at Edinburgh Napier University where staff and students receive a free book and are encouraged to come together in University-wide events and discussions.

-The Big Read was launched in 2015 at Kingston University, as a scheme that aimed at increasing student engagement and initiating conversations through a shared reading experience.
+2015 – The Big Read was launched at Kingston University, as a scheme that aimed at increasing student engagement and initiating conversations through a shared reading experience.
 Every arriving student received a free copy of Nick Hornby’s About a Boy, and the project sparked very positive reactions from both the staff and students.

-Edinburgh Napier University joined the Big Read initiative in 2016, promoting Matt Haig’s The Humans.
+2016 – Edinburgh Napier University joined the Big Read initiative, promoting Matt Haig’s The Humans.

-For 2017, we decided to do something a little different to Kingston, and our project puts students at the centre.
+2017 – we decided to do something a little different to Kingston, and from this point forward our version of the Big Read puts students at the centre.